Nurse Managers Embrace Soft Skills for Better Outcomes

 But the transactional approach isn’t proving to make as much sense in the long run.

-Given the nature of science and given the difficulties of assessing the financial picture during the gradual transition to the Patient Protection and Affordable Care Act, the emphasis in health care is decidedly long term, and that’s one of the reasons emotional intelligence is being stressed.
+Given the nature of science and the difficulties of assessing ongoing health insurance changes, the emphasis in health care is decidedly long term, and that’s one of the reasons emotional intelligence is being stressed.

 Emotional intelligence in health care

 In wide-ranging surveys conducted by the University of Wisconsin and the University of Illinois involving several nurse managers working in six large Midwestern health systems, emotional intelligence, especially that of nurse managers, was correlated with positive processes in health care environments and positive institutional outcomes.